antialias/interview-question-bank/back-end/service-client-error-handling/overview.md

   - No response or a response that BE can't parse is returned
   - A response is returned and parsed, but it's a 5** range http code

 If one of those things happens, we build up an error that shows what call we were trying to make and what happened.
 Additionally, these errors stack.
-Meaning that if ecom calls inventory to load the item and inventory fails because it tries to load the shipment quotes from logistics and logistics is down, then the final response from ecom will say show both the failure in inventory and in logistics.
+Meaning that if ecom calls inventory to load the item and inventory fails because it tries to load the shipment quotes from logistics and logistics is down, then the final response from ecom will show both the failure in inventory and in logistics.
 This is useful because it makes it clear that logistics is actually causing the problem.

 #Sample Error Response
 ```json